-During the period of time when my husband and I drove as a professional truck driving team, we were asked twice to give up going home toward the end of October and toward the end of November in order to move freight needed for Christmas.
+When my husband and I drove as a professional truck driving team, we were asked twice to give up going home toward the end of October and toward the end of November in order to move freight needed for Christmas.

 This was tough for folks like us who wanted to "go home" at least once a month to catch up on mail and do other things that could only be done in our home town.

 When I say "go home," we actually had no physical residence at that time.

 We had voluntarily put our belongings in self storage and parked our car at a company terminal.

 These days, it is so easy to stay in touch by phone, by email, by Facebook and the like.

 Prepare yourself for any lengthy time away from home with

-Even though it may be cold at that time of year, you will still need to pay attention to keeping cold food cold
+Even though it may be cold at that time of year, you will still need to pay attention to keeping cold food cold.

 We mastered the art of preparing a frugal in-truck Thanksgiving dinner that was every bit as tasty as what we could get in a truck stop restaurant.

 If you'll be out on the road for a long period of time, see if you can set goals for yourself in the form of a game to keep yourself mentally occupied so that you won't feel lonely.

 Regardless of how vital it is to deliver freight by a certain date, never feel that you must drive when it is unsafe to do so.

 What else might a professional truck driver need to stay frugal and survive the pre-Christmas freight season?
-Please comment below.